- Borobudur is a 9th-century Buddhist temple.

 Once you’re in the National Park itself, there might be one or two but nothing crazy.

 When you exit, it sends you through a maze of buildings that are full of vendors.
-It was big enough that it took me 10 or 15 minutes just to get out.
+It was big enough that it took me 10 or

 This is a must-see.
 I was a bit disappointed with all the vendors, selling and hawkers.
 It really takes away from the feel of the place.